wangpy/google-play-android-publisher-plugin/README.md

    - With the option to re-use expansion files from existing APKs, e.g. for patch releases
 - Assigning apps to internal, alpha, beta or production release tracks
   - This includes a build step for moving existing versions to a different track, or updating the rollout percentage
     e.g. You can upload an alpha in one job, then later have another job promote it to beta
 - Staged rollout of apps to any release track
+- Uploading files without yet rolling out, creating a draft release
 - Assigning release notes to uploaded files, for various languages
 - Changing the Jenkins build result to failed if the configuration is bad, or uploading or moving app files fails for some reason
 -  Every configuration field supports variable and [token][plugin-token-macro] expansion, allowing release notes to be dynamically generated, for example